No results found.

 When a critical CVE is announced:

-1. Assess: Determine which stores are affected (Magento version, affected component, extension overlap)
+1. Assess: Determine which stores are affected (Magento version, affected component, extension overlap, urgency)

-2. Mitigate immediately: If an infrastructure-level mitigation is available before the official patch, apply it via Ansible
+2. Mitigate immediately: If an immediate mitigation is required, apply it via Ansible

 3. Patch: Composer meta-package updated; Dependabot PRs opened; CI validates; engineers review and merge for affected stores